SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 - Reduce the number of operations per request
 - Reduce the frequency of calls
+- Choose Microsoft Graph APIs over CSOM and REST APIs when possible
 - Decorate your traffic so we know who you are (see section on traffic decoration best practice more on that below)
 - Leverage the `Retry-After` HTTP header

+Microsoft Graph is cloud born APIs that have the latest improvements and optimizations.
+In general, Microsoft Graph consumes less resource than CSOM and REST to achieve the same functionality.
+Hence, adopting Microsoft Graph can improve application's performance and reduce throttling.

 If you do run into throttling, we require leveraging the `Retry-After` HTTP header to ensure minimum delay until the throttle is removed.